 Today’s blog comes from getting absolutely frustrated with some of the business cards I see.
 Frustrated, because, I believe that if you want to succeed at your business, you CAN, but you need to change how you’re going about using the tools that can get you business!
 Do you know what it’s called a business card?
 Because, the point is, it’s supposed to connect you with BUSINESS!
 Now, if you think “Heather, duh!” double check your cards.
 If you really understand that your card is meant to get you business, here are a few things you better double check, and if any of these are YOU, then please, get new cards immediately!
 This post may seem harsh, but I know you can do better, so it has to be said!

 Your email address requires a microscope to see.
 Seriously, why on earth would you make the most important part of your card so hard to read?
 How can I do business with you if I cannot read your email address or phone number or website?
 If you think you will get business from people, you MUST make it easy for them to contact you!
 If you have limitations for the card, then look for how you can provide alternative solutions like print embellishments, for instance.
 This could make your contact details stand out!
-To be honest, if I have to buy magnifying glasses to read your card, it’s going in the garbage. 🙁 So thoroughly plan your budget, size, font, color, and more, before getting your card printed.
+To be honest, if I have to buy magnifying glasses to read your card, then it’s definitely going in the garbage. 🙁 So thoroughly plan your budget, size, font, color, and more, before getting your card printed.

 Your email address is confusing.
 Many of you use a gmail account for business.
 (By the way, if you want to be taken seriously, buy a domain name, and use that as your email.
 A gmail address suggests you have a hobby, not a business.)
 The other problem with using a gmail (or aol, or outlook…) account is that no doubt, you are duplicating someone else’s email address, and so have to put a number someplace in the email address to distinguish yourself.
 Guess what numbers you all pick?
 The number 1 and the number 0.
 You see where I am headed, right?
 I am already frustrated that I cannot read your email address because it’s so small, and NOW because it is so small, I cannot figure out whether that is a number or a letter!
 AAARGH!
 With the tiny fonts you choose, it becomes impossible to tell whether it’s a “1” or the letter “l”.
 Is that the number 0, or the letter o?
 Seriously, stop with the numbers and just get a real email address!